Learn about archival practices as they affect the composition and meaning of cultural artifacts and the historical records.

 The archives certificate will acquaint you with the core knowledge of the profession, focusing on the nature of records and the basic archival functions of records appraisal, acquisition, arrangement, description, preservation, reference, access, outreach and archives administration.
 You will also gain essential contextual knowledge of the sociocultural factors shaping archival records as they are created and managed over time in different communities of practice and localities.

-You can transfer up to 6 credits from other accredited institutions with the approval of the Archival Studies committee.
+You can transfer up to 6 units from other accredited institutions with the approval of the Archival Studies committee.

 We also accept the following courses from the Arizona State University Public History Program: